leapwill/autoconv/README.md

 Put your video files in the watched directory.
 If you have a subtitle file, put it in the directory **first** and give it the same name as the video.

-For Plex name detection, movies should be `Title Year`, and TV episodes should be `Series Name SxxExx`.
+For Plex name detection, movies should be `Title Year` (year may be in parentheses), and TV episodes should be `Series Name SxxExx`.
 Words can be separated by space or period.
 Any other information after the year or season/episode is ignored.

 Set environment variable `DEBUG` to `1` for verbose logging.